Ramones (album)

 The album cover, photographed by Punk magazine's Roberta Bayley, features the four members leaning against a brick wall in New York City.
 The record company paid only $125 ($693.46 in 2024) for the front photo, which has since become one of the most imitated album covers of all time.
 The back cover depicts an eagle belt buckle along with the album's liner notes.
 After its release, Ramones was promoted with two singles, which failed to chart.
 The Ramones also began touring to help sell records; these tour dates were mostly based in the United States, although two were booked in Britain.

 Violence, drug use, relationship issues, humor, and Nazism were prominent in the album's lyrics.
 The album opens with "Blitzkrieg Bop", which is among the band's most recognized songs.
 Most of the album's tracks are uptempo, with many songs measuring at well over 160 beats per minute.
 The songs are also rather short; at two-and-a-half minutes, "I Don't Wanna Go Down to the Basement" is the album's longest track.
 Ramones contains a cover of the Chris Montez song "Let's Dance".

 Ramones was unsuccessful commercially, peaking at number 111 on the US Billboard Top LPs & Tape chart.
 Despite its poor chart performance, it received glowing reviews from critics.
 Many later deemed it a highly influential record, and it has since received many accolades, such as the top spot on Spin magazine's list of the "50 Most Essential Punk Records".
 Ramones is widely regarded as one of the greatest and most influential punk albums of all time, and it had a significant impact on other genres of rock music, such as grunge and heavy metal.
 The album was ranked at number 33 in Rolling Stones 2003 list of the "500 Greatest Albums of All Time", maintaining the ranking in a 2012 revision and dropping to number 47 in the 2020 reboot of the list.
-It was placed first in the same publication's list of the "100 Best Debut Albums of All Time" in 2022.
+It was placed first in the same publication's list of the "100 Best Debut Albums of All Time" in 2022, and their list of the "100 Greatest Punk Albums of All time" in 2026.
 It was certified Gold by the Recording Industry Association of America (RIAA) in 2014 for 500,000 copies sold in the US.